Benji19967/uzh_vamr/README.md

 ## Possible improvements

 - [ ] Consistent naming
+  - [ ] Python is usually snake case rather than camel case
 - [ ] Logging
 - [ ] Factoring out functions / using utils
 - [ ] When an exercise has not been started, running the program should not throw an error but print a helpful message instead.
 This lets students